-Fifty Shades of Grey has been abuzz since the highly anticipated movie comes out Feb.
-14, but now you can get another kind of buzz, thanks to E L James's new line of Fifty Shades of Grey-branded wines ($18 a bottle).
+Buzz for the Fifty Shades Darker movie is growing stronger since it comes out on Feb.
+10, and now you can get another kind of buzz thanks to E L James's line of Fifty Shades of Grey-branded wines ($18 a bottle).
 She considers the wine a "natural extension of the series" since wine "add(s) to the sensuality that pervades a number of scenes in the book," and the author herself perfected grape blends to create two bottles, White Silk and Red Satin.

 In short, we deem White Silk sexy; it's a balanced, easy-drinking white wine with which we would happily refill our glasses.
 A blend of Gewürztraminer and Sauvignon Blanc, White Silk has an intense floral scent, sweet but acidic flavor, and delicate body.
 Despite being aged in stainless steel, the wine takes on a chest-burning characteristic and butterscotch-like flavor often found in oak-aged white wines.
 Ladies, go ahead and indulge in this bottle while reading the next romance novel on your list.
 Husbands, boyfriends, men in general: take note that the ladies will enjoy this fine bottle on a special occasion.

 2012 Fifty Shades of Grey Red Satin California Red Wine: Semi-Sexy, Semi-Shameful